codeforamerica/form-flow-starter/README.md

 The `inputData` field is a JSON object that stores input data from the inputs as a given flow progresses.
 It can be used for defining conditions.

-An instance variable `currentSubmission` is available for use in the `ScreenController` and is.
+An instance variable `currentSubmission` is available for use in the `ScreenController` and `inputData` is placed on the Thymeleaf model.

 ## Defining Conditions ##